JasonHJJin/etc/README.md

 ## Overview

 ❗️This GitHub account, including other repositories, is maintained exclusively for resume purposes.
+I use a different GitHub account for development.

 ***